abellaismail7/abellaismail7.github.io/_posts/2022-03-05-1337-what-we-do-wrong.md

 ```

 ### git clone && mv ur files
-when your finished your project. most students realise that they didn't link thier project with vogsphere.
+When they finished thier project. most students realise that they didn't link it with vogsphere.
 They do what I call a smart move, just clone it and move file from project to cloned repo.

-Guess what stupid? git remote is the answer.
+Guess what stupid? git remote is much easier.

 ```
 $ cd myproject
 $ git remote add intra [link to vogsphere repo]
 $ git push -u intra master
 ```
-Now You can look for evalutors.
+Now you can look for evalutors.

 ### gitignore
 This file is freaking useful to avoid staging useless files